kubernetes-sigs/gateway-api/conformance/reports/v1.3.0/linkerd-linkerd/README.md

 ### A note on Linkerd Versioning

 The Linkerd project publishes and announces _versions_ that correspond to specific project milestones and sets of new features.
-The current version is Linkerd 2.18.
+This report is for Linkerd 2.18.

 Linkerd versions are available in different types of _release artifacts_: